What You Need To Know About GMO Foods?

 • Easy to preserve and transport them.

-• Unintended Environmental Concerns.
-There are many concerns of replacing conventional crops with GM crops.
+There are many environmental concerns about replacing conventional crops with GMO crops.
 These may include;

-• outcrossing, where genes from GMO foods pass into wild plants and other crops
+• Outcrossing: where genes from GMO foods pass into wild plants and other food crops

-• Creating more weeds or harder-to-kill invasive species
+• Resistance: Some evidence points to the possibility of creating more weeds or harder-to-kill invasive pest species

-• A reduction in insect biodiversity when crops are resistant to insects
+• Biodiversity concerns: Adoption of GMO crops may lead to a reduction in insect biodiversity when crops are resistant to insects

-• GMO crops can have foods that are less nutritious
+• Nutrition: GMO crops can have foods that are less nutritious than the original crop.

-• There are many unanticipated effects of GMs effects on other crops or animals stemming from the unintended transfer of genes from one GM plant or animal to another plant, humans or animal not intended for genetic modification
+In addition, there are many unanticipated effects of GMOs effects on other crops or animals stemming from the unintended transfer of genes from one GMo plant or animal to another plant, human, or animal not intended for genetic modification.

-As the post and research demonstrates, GMOs can benefit Kenya’s food security.
+As the post and research demonstrate, GMOs can benefit Kenya’s food security.
 This can stem from an increase in the availability and quality of food, medical care, and a cleaner environment.
 Other benefits are an improvement in economic growth and development from increased domestic and international trade.
-Finally, GM foods has the potential to alleviate hunger and diseases not only in the region worldwide.
+Finally, GM foods have the potential to alleviate hunger and diseases not only in the region but worldwide.

 Read Next; How to select the best seeds for your farm